Detroit Health Department: Rebuilding the Detroit Health Department

 The beginning of 2014 marked the start of a turnaround for the City of Detroit.
 Mayor Mike Duggan had been elected, and with a "fresh start", the focus of the city government was to provide the services that the people of Detroit needed.
 By the end of September, the start of the 2014 - 2015 fiscal year, many of the public health services that had been transferred to IPH, were either transferred back to the Detroit Health Department (emergency preparedness, immunizations, and maternal and child health) or contracted out to other vendors.
 Wayne State University School of Medicine took over infectious disease testing and treatment, and organizations such as the Arab American and Chaldean Council (ACC), Moms and Babes, and Community Health and Social Services (CHASS) took over WIC programs.
 By the end of the year, the city was able to announce its official exit from bankruptcy, and there were even more changes that would be made by city officials that would aid in rebuilding the city's health department.

 By August 2015, the contract that IPH had with the City of Detroit to provide public health services to residents ended, and the remaining public health services (Lead Prevention, Vision and Hearing, Environmental Health, and Food Safety and Sanitation) that were being managed by IPH returned to the Detroit Health Department.
 IPH continues to provide the Maternal Infant Health and Healthy Start Program, primary care and family medicine, dental services, and behavioral health.
 With the return of all services to the Health Department, Mayor Duggan announced his appointment of a new Health Director, Abdul El-Sayed, who remained at the health department for about 18 months until he announced a run for Governor of Michigan.
 Mayor Mike Duggan then appointed Joneigh Khaldun, an emergency physician with previous experience in the US Department of Health and Human Services, academia, and as Chief Medical Officer of the Baltimore City Health Department.
 Since then, the Department has focused on building community and hospital partnerships, and is addressing public health challenges such as infant mortality, violence prevention and behavioral health.
 In September 2019, Duggan appointed Denise Fair as Chief Public Health Officer.
 Under her leadership, the department gained national recognition for its COVID-19 response, including mass testing and vaccination initiatives focused on equity and access.
-Denise Fair Razo (Denise Fair) has continued to lead the department in addressing health disparities and advancing citywide efforts in maternal health with the launch of Rides to Care, behavioral health, and chronic disease prevention.
+Denise Fair Razo (Denise Fair) led the department until March 2026, when Abazeed succeeded her as Chief Public Health Officer and Director.
 Detroit Health Department services include: